tzykv1n/legal-insight/Readme.md

 - It retrieves relevant laws and sections, providing concise summaries and explanations.
 - Users can trust Legal Insight to offer accurate and up-to-date legal information for their cases and situations.

-## Contributing

-We welcome contributions to Legal Insight!
-If you'd like to contribute, please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/yourfeature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/yourfeature`).
-6. Create a new Pull Request.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.